 Letting go of emotional vampires who suck up our energy with their negativity is an act of self-care.
 Not wanting to engage in complaints, problems, criticism, and drama shows that you value your mental and emotional wellbeing and that you have high standards.

-While toxic people should not be demonized (they obviously need help to change their unhealthy behavioral patterns), it’s important to distance yourself from them to maintain your own sanity.
+While the various types of toxic people should not be demonized (they obviously need help to change their unhealthy behavioral patterns), it’s important to distance yourself from them to maintain your own sanity.
 Help them within reason and then leave them to their own devices.
 Engaging with their neuroses and corrupted ways will take you down to their levels of thinking and being.